 - Gift-in-kind Coordinators

 We will soon have a new area on campus to house our donated items, such as toys, linens and school supplies.
-We will need a volunteer to help us with organizing and sorting items, keeping advancement staff current on inventory and needs, keeping closets and shelves organized, and helping with online orders from a company that donates clothing to our organization.
+We will need a volunteer to help us with organizing and sorting items, keeping advancement staff current on inventory and needs, and keeping closets and shelves organized.
 Click here for a GIK team application

 - Volunteer Group Greeters